donte5405/GODOG/README.md

 ---

 ### Prerequisites
-Make sure that you have Node.JS 21.6.2 or later.
+Make sure that you have Node.JS 21.6.2 or newer.

 Clone this project, and clone/download Godot's source code from the Godot repository.
 Don't forget to check/switch branch if the version you use matches with the version that you're using to develop the game.